kushagrakartikeye/Test-Task/README.md

 ## Notes

-- This is a simplified simulation and not suitable for production use.
+- This is a simplified simulation for a given task and not suitable for production use.
 - Proof-of-work difficulty is set to `2` for demonstration.

 ---